yuliskov/SmartTube/docs/youtube-live-channel-playback.md

 For one player-response generation, `LivePlaybackSourceSelector` chooses each available source at most once:

-1. SABR, only when the gate is enabled and formats, endpoint, ustreamer config, and client identity are present.
+1. An HLS manifest.
-2. Adaptive DASH formats, when accepted by existing device/preferences policy.
+2. A live DASH manifest.
-3. A live DASH manifest.
+3. Adaptive DASH formats, when accepted by existing device/preferences policy.
-4. An HLS manifest.
+4. SABR, only when the experimental gate is enabled and formats, endpoint, ustreamer config, and client identity are present.

 `VideoLoaderController` maps SABR capability, token/protection, protocol/correlation, initialization, reload, cancellation, DASH, and HLS errors to typed failure categories.
 It records a metadata-only fallback reason, opens the next untried source, and tells `ErrorFixerController` not to launch its generic retry at the same time.
 Exhaustion ends in a typed error instead of recursion.

-Production live SABR remains explicitly gated off because this checkout has no physical-TV or public-live capture evidence.
+Production live SABR remains explicitly gated off until a physical-device public-live session produces decoded frames and stable buffer observations.
 The debug-only resolver sets a one-shot SABR gate before it launches the normal player.
-DASH/HLS production behavior therefore remains the safety path while the live SABR implementation can be exercised intentionally.
+HLS and DASH therefore remain the production safety path while the live SABR implementation can be exercised intentionally.

 ## 6. Existing SmartTube playback architecture